BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/Office365/BlockUnblockAccessToAccount.md

 # Office 365
-## Block/Unblock access to account
+## Block/Unblock Access To Account
 ### SYNOPSIS
 ```
     Blocks / Unblocks sign-in access to an Office 365 account